nordic-institute/X-Road-development/WORKFLOW.md

 based version management.
 In general the workflow policy follows Atlassian [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow) scheme.

+X-Road master repository is maintained in a Git version control system hosted and managed by the NIIS.
+In addition, the master repository is also available on GitHub as a mirror repository.
+The state of the upstream repository is replicated to GitHub on every commit.
+The state means all the branches (including master) and all the tags as well.

+Pull requests can be opened on both upstream and mirror repositories.
+The pull request acceptance process is the same regardless of the repository where the pull request is created.
+The mirror is a two way mirror which means that pull requests created on the mirror repository are replicated to the upstream. **For clarity, this documents describes the working model on GitHub mirror repository.**
+The process for synchronising the upstream and the mirror is omitted on purpose.

 * The NIIS developers are working directly in the `nordic-institute/X-Road` main repository.
 * The NIIS Members may choose to work directly in the `nordic-institute/X-Road`